Enjoying a single holiday season this year? That’s no reason to put yourself on a shelf!

 Don’t Dwell Too Long on Hallmark Movies.
 I know, I know, boos all around.
 Most everyone I talk to just loves Hallmark Christmas movies and I understand I’m in the minority here.
 I am not suggesting they cannot be watched and enjoyed, but don’t spend all your time curled up on the couch wrapped in your cozy blanket to live vicariously through a movie written to have a fairy tale happy ending.
 I want you to get out and create your own happy ending; unscripted!

 Get Your Party On!
 When in a relationship, celebrations must be divided into his/her work parties, family get-togethers, social functions.
 As a SIM, you get to pick whatever event YOU want to attend.
 Maybe you want to go to a special church service, a local tree lighting, or even a tacky sweater party; or all three and then some!
 It doesn’t matter because you do not have to align your schedule or likes with anyone else.
 You are free to enjoy the festivities on your terms and timetable.

 If you are reluctant to go alone, enlist another single friend to go with you.
 I do want to encourage you though, to not let going alone stop you.
 I understand it can feel intimidating to walk into a venue by yourself and integrate into the gathering, but if there is an activity that you truly want to do, please consider pushing through the discomfort.
-Once you are there, enjoying the event you will be proud of yourself for not letting your single status slow you down!
+Once you are there, enjoying the event you will be proud of yourself for not letting your single holiday season status slow you down!